Palace of Versailles

 Versailles garden

 Evolving with the château, the gardens of Versailles represent one of the finest extant examples of the Jardin à la française created by André Le Nôtre.There are dozens of colourful fountains around the palace, and the trees and flower beds are beautifully decorated.
 Behind the Versailles garden, there is even a magnificent canal where Louis XIV had once enjoyed a gondola from Venice.
-In fact, it is possible to go boating in the canal today, and it can be rented at 13 Euros for 30 minutes and 17 Euros for 1 hour.

 Mini train

 It is not easy to walk all day long as it’s a huge palace and garden.
 To save time and energy, we used the train in Versailles Palace.
 It is very convenient to move to Canal and Trianon at once.
-The price is 5.9 Euros for adults.
+The Price is 9€ for a full tour departing from the Château.
+The schedules vary depending on the season, the first departure is at 11:10 AM while the last departure is at 6:50 PM from April 1st to October 31st, and at 5:10 PM from November 1st to March 31st.

 Grand Trianon